IsaacDexter/DirectX-12-Toolkit-Framework/EMTE/EMTE/notes.md

 * compute per-vertex lighting
 * takes single vertex as input and outputs the clip-space position of that vertex
 ## Hull shader (optional)
-* determines how much an input control patch should be tesselated by the tesselation stage
+* determines how much an input control patch should be tessellated by the tessellation stage
 ## Tessellator
-* subdivides primitive into smaller primitives, according to tessellation factiors set in hull shader stage
+* subdivides primitive into smaller primitives, according to tessellation factors set in hull shader stage
 * *fixed function*
 ## Domain shader (optional)
 * computes final vertex attributes based on output control points from hull shader and interpolation coordinates from tessellator stage
-* input is a single output from the tesselator, outputs computed attributes of tessellated primitive
+* input is a single output from the tessellator, outputs computed attributes of tessellated primitive
 ## Geometry shader (optional)
 * takes a single geometric primitive as input, can discard, change the type of, or generate additional primitives
 ## Stream output (optional)